talzab/Data_Visualization/README.md

-# Data_Visualization
+# Data Visualization

-Explore the world of graphical data visualization, from common forms to interactive graphics, using ggplot2 and R, with a focus on understanding statistical perspectives and practical applications.
+This repository houses resources for a comprehensive course covering graphical displays of quantitative information.
+We explore various display types, master ggplot2 for visualization, understand statistical perspectives, tackle complex data structures, delve into interactive graphics, and provide hands-on experience in R for real dataset visualization.